rickstaa/stable-learning-control/docs/algorithms/sac.rst

 .. _`Background for TD3`: ../algorithms/td3.html#background

 Soft Actor Critic (SAC) is an algorithm that optimizes a stochastic policy in an off-policy way, forming a bridge between stochastic policy optimization and DDPG-style approaches.
 It isn't a direct successor to TD3 (having been published roughly concurrently), but it incorporates the clipped double-Q trick, and due to the inherent stochasticity of the policy in SAC, it also winds up benefiting from something like target policy smoothing.

-A central feature of SAC is **entropy regularization.** The policy is trained to maximize a trade-off between expected return and `entropy`_, a measure of randomness in the policy.
+A central feature of SAC is **entropy regularisation.** The policy is trained to maximise a trade-off between expected return and `entropy`_, a measure of randomness in the policy.
 This has a close connection to the exploration-exploitation trade-off: increasing entropy results in more exploration, which can accelerate learning later on.
 It can also prevent the policy from prematurely converging to a bad local optimum.

 .. _`entropy`: https://en.wikipedia.org/wiki/Entropy_(information_theory)